 \begin{proof} Observe that we can analyse each of the $r$ rounds individually.
 A constant amount of auxiliary data is needed per node to provision gaps for missing data, to detect whether a trade can be executed and (if required) to invert the permutation.
 This accounts for $\Theta(n)$ messages requiring $\sort(n)$ I/Os to be delivered.
-Using an ordinary PQ, the analysis of $\emcb$ (see Lemma~\ref{lem:emcb-complex}) carries over, requiring $\sort(m)$ I/Os for a global trade.
-For $m = \O(M^2/B)$, each message is buffered $\O(1)$ times yielding a total complexity of $\scan(m)$ per global trade. \end{proof}
+Using an ordinary PQ, the analysis of $\emcb$ (see Lemma~\ref{lem:emcb-complex}) carries over, requiring $\sort(m)$ I/Os for a global trade. \end{proof}